“Oh God, I could be bounded in a nut shell and count myself a king of infinite space, were it not that I have bad dreams.” Hamlet, II ii

 The diagnosis invented for the purpose of interning dissidents, whistle-blowers, petition-signers and the like was so-called ‘sluggish schizophrenia’.
 I suppose the implication of ‘sluggish’ was that the symptoms would only manifest themselves gradually, unlike the real disease, where onset would be rapid and dramatic.
 It could then be claimed that early symptoms included political paranoia, even while the sufferer seemed completely rational in every other way.”

 However, most of the article was about the growing number of individuals threatened or victimised under cover of psychiatry in the USA, UK, France and New Zealand.
-This propagandised bias against critical thinking has affected me too, in my career as an international school teacher.
-In the course of the Coronavirus ‘plandemic’, we have seen a huge resurgence of mainstream hit-pieces recycling the same tired and twisted stereotypes.
+In the course of the Coronavirus ‘pandemic’, we have seen a huge resurgence of mainstream hit-pieces recycling the same tired and twisted stereotypes against those who question the political agenda.
 As the global fascists put all their weight behind medical martial law, their controlled media ratchet up the social pressure on ‘anti-vaxxers’ and ‘dangerous conspiracy theorists’.
 Ultimately, as the anomalous mental health provisions in the UK Act make crystal clear, they will use their second gulag, the psychiatric system, to enforce acquiescence in their monstrous fraud.

 An argument from belief is no argument at all.
 We do not know what is probable, but the law tells us what is possible.
 The media barrage prepares the public, and primes the practitioners.
 Of course, if it did happen — if these laws were indeed used to round up British dissidents — the normies would never know, and will continue to bang their pots in the sentimental la-la-land of their ‘new normal’.